SrijanBadhya/Debsoc/Running the PES Debsoc.md

-# How to solve Debsoc
+# How to solve Debsoc Drama
+You're cooked.
+I'm as clueless as you.